Full name Philip Mustard

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Phil Mustard was for a time touted as a solution to England's search for a wicketkeeper with batting dash in one-day cricket.
+Phil Mustard, a character cricketer much loved by Durham supporters, was for a time touted as a solution to England's search for a wicketkeeper with batting dash in one-day cricket.
 Sporadic comparisons with Australia's Adam Gilchrist were understandable - both were left-handed wicketkeeper-batsmen capable of savaging an attack - and while nobody, not least himself, ever claimed he would reach the same heights, at his best he had a simple eye for destruction and was always eminently watchable.
 He was also more resilient than might have been imagined for such a socially relaxed individual: nobody had played more first-class games for Durham until Paul Collingwood overtook him.

-The subsequent emergence of Craig Kieswetter appeared to put an end to his England hopes but domestically, Mustard continued to perform in domestic one-day cricket with distinction.
+The subsequent emergence of Craig Kieswetter, followed by many others, put an end to his England hopes but domestically, Mustard continued to perform in domestic one-day cricket with distinction.
 In first-class cricket, Mustard did not produce the consistent performances he managed in the limited-overs formats

 Captaincy had rarely been on his mind, but Durham turned to him early in the 2010 season when Will Smith, a good tactician whose authority was undermined by slim personal returns with the bat, was persuaded to resign during a coach journey north from a heavy defeat at Trent Bridge.
 Mustard, known universally as The Colonel after the character in the Cluedo board game, averaged close to 40 again and more importantly steadied the ship as Durham finished fifth in the County Championship.